- The test consists of approximately 130 multiple-choice questions.

 - The content of the test emphasizes the four fields into which chemistry has been traditionally divided and some interrelationships among the fields.
 Because of these interrelationships, individual questions may test more than one field of chemistry.

-- Some examinees may associate a particular question with one field, whereas other examinees may have encountered the same material in a different field.
-For example, the knowledge necessary to answer some questions classified as testing organic chemistry may well have been acquired in analytical chemistry courses by some examinees.
+- Some test takers may associate a particular question with one field, whereas other test takers may have encountered the same material in a different field.
+For example, the knowledge necessary to answer some questions classified as testing organic chemistry may well have been acquired in analytical chemistry courses by some test takers.

 - Consequently, the emphases of the four fields indicated in the following outline of material covered by the test should not be considered definitive.